 A) Repurposing and re-using boxes that otherwise would be sent to recycling.
 (This means they are supporting the Box Latch™ goal of re-using 10% of the world’s boxes 10 times in order to reduce the world’s need to recycle boxes by 40%.)

-H) Curbing dunnage costs for removal of boxes previously recycled after one use*
+H) Curbing dunnage costs for removal of boxes previously recycled after only one use*

 11. Does Belimo have plans to use other Box Latch™ Products?

-*Data that monetizes the savings on tape and recycling dunnage are expected in early 2018.
+*Data that monetizes the savings on tape and recycling dunnage is expected in early 2018.